Tag: church

 https://en.wikipedia.org/wiki/State_v._Linkhaw

-The first poem at the end paraphrased and Harrismith’d from The Green Bag – self-described as “A Useless, but Entertaining Magazine For Lawyers.”
-Second and third limericks sommer made up.
+The first poem paraphrased and Harrismith’d from The Green Bag – self-described as “A Useless, but Entertaining Magazine For Lawyers.”
+Second and other limericks sommer made up as a tribute to Dorothy Brunsdon, good soul.

 skinder – gossip; juicy